snowl/LoLEnhancementSuite/README.md

 ##Why is this patched so little?

-I only patch this when I have free time and want to patch it.
-Recently I have gotten away from League as I don't have as much fun with the game at the moment.
+I only patch this when I have free time.
+Sorry!